 If you don't belong to an astronomy club and want to find a local club or planetarium that might be hosting an Astronomy Day celebration, check out our directory of clubs, observatories, planetariums, and science museums from around the world.

 To assist organizations and individuals in planning Astronomy Day programs, the Astronomical League and Sky & Telescope have prepared a free, fact-filled Astronomy Day Handbook.
-Written by David H. Levy and updated by Gary Tomlinson, the 76-page guide offers time-tested suggestions for conducting large and small endeavors.
+Written by David H. Levy and updated by Gary Tomlinson and others, the 77-page guide offers time-tested suggestions for conducting large and small endeavors.
 It also includes the rules and entry forms for the Astronomy Day Award, a prize co-sponsored by Sky & Telescope, the American Astronomical Society, and the Astronomical League, and given annually to the groups whose programs do the best job of "Bringing Astronomy to the People."

 The Astronomical League maintains the official Astronomy Day web page, which describes the event's background and where to find an Astronomy Day activity in your area.
 Additional listings can be found through the Night Sky Network.

 Also available for printing and handing out is the Astronomical League's The ABCs of Stargazing sheet, which can help you explain the basics of our hobby to newcomers.
 And don't forget our ever-popular Good Outdoor Neighbor Lighting flyer, a clear, simple info sheet on light pollution and how anyone can minimize it.

 Astronomy Day is deliberately planned for dark-sky viewing, but the easiest target for new converts to find is the Moon, so you might want to pick up a few Sky & Telescope Moon maps to help answer the questions you're sure to get about our nearest neighbor.